dragonfly6373/media-monitor/README.md

 * **success**: boolean

 ## Monitor Controller
-Monitor all room client.
+Monitor all room clients.
 Each room has only one client manage by roomId

 **Properties:**
 * **clientMap**: Map<string, MonitorClient> = new Map()